dimajix/flowman-tutorial/lessons/01-basics/README.md

   stations:
     # ... which builds a relation
     kind: relation
-    # ... by reading the result from the mapping "stations_raw"
+    # ... by reading the result from the mapping "stations_conformed"
-    mapping: stations_raw
+    mapping: stations_conformed
     # ... and by writing the records to the relation "stations"
     relation: stations
 ```